ysharc/Sign-Language-Recognizer/README.md

 pip install git+https://github.com/hmmlearn/hmmlearn.git
 ```

-### Code

-A template notebook is provided as `asl_recognizer.ipynb`.
-The notebook is a combination tutorial and submission document.
-Some of the codebase and some of your implementation will be external to the notebook.
-For submission, complete the **Submission** sections of each part.
-This will include running your implementations in code notebook cells, answering analysis questions, and passing provided unit tests provided in the codebase and called out in the notebook.

 ### Run

-In a terminal or command window, navigate to the top-level project directory `AIND_recognizer/` (that contains this README) and run one of the following command:
+In a terminal or command window, navigate to the top-level project directory `Sign-Language-Recognizer/` (that contains this README) and run one of the following command:

 `jupyter notebook asl_recognizer.ipynb`

 This will open the Jupyter Notebook software and notebook in your browser which is where you will directly edit and run your code.
-Follow the instructions in the notebook for completing the project.
+Follow the instructions in the notebook for the sign language recognizer.

 ### Additional Information